robintlt/magento2/README.md

 # magento2
-this is a ingo file
+this is a info file